 What Is Bonus Depreciation and How Does It Work?

-Bonus depreciation is a powerful tax incentive that allows investors to deduct 100% of the cost of eligible property in the same year it’s placed in service.
+Bonus depreciation is a powerful tax incentive that allows real estate investors to deduct 100% of the cost of eligible assets in the same year they’re placed in service.
+Investors can use bonus depreciation to deduct 100% of things like:

 • 100% deduction applies to qualifying assets placed in service on or after January 20, 2025.